fathat/pyweek34/design/ideas.md

 - Making fun/interesting -- how to make unique

 ## Idea #2: Chop Lifter
+- some kind of campaign story?
 - Shoot down ufos and bring civilians to safety
+- Transport/retrieve goods?
 - 2d physics for realism
+  - What kind of craft?
+Some kind of mars lander?
+Could give freedom to how the ship is to be controlled
   - Flappy-bird style maintaining of altitude - no hover button
-  - Ladders for rescue have string physics
+  - Space ladders for rescue have string physics
     - Could get tied up on ufo
     - IF you don't hold still, people can't climb it, and people might fall off
 - Battle UFOs